You did it! Your company is officially legit, which means you’re a boss and one step closer to building your empire.

 Update your payment processing information

-As an example, if your clients pay you via PayPal, you need to update your PayPal payment information.
-If you’ve been using a personal PayPal account, or similar account, you’ll need to obtain a new account in your business name.
-Not hard to do!
+For example, if your clients pay you through PayPal, you’ll update your PayPal payment information.
+If you’ve been using a personal PayPal account, or similar account, you’ll need to start a new account in your business’s name.

 Capitalize your LLC or corporation